Search here...

 The water and mud is also therapeutic and people cover themselves in the mud and let it dry.
 We didn’t do this as it was rather smelly!

-Unfortunately on a couple of days when we visited, there were lots of jellyfish so we couldn’t swim in the sea.
+Unfortunately on a couple of days during our first visit, there were lots of jellyfish so we couldn’t swim in the sea.
 The lake offers a good alternative on those days.
 It’s also huge so was never crowded.

 There are also two places to eat so no need to bring food and drink with you.
 One is more a restaurant and the other is more casual, where you can also buy food to take away.